 7. What are the safety considerations?

 8. How does the food need to be stored when it is not being cooked?

 In line with the school’s Homework Policy, homework is considered compulsory for all Year five students.
 Your child will receive a Homework Matrix for the term and it will include weekly activities which support the learning that is taking place in the classroom.
-More details will be provided to your child.
+More details will follow with your child.